Protryon/flex-language/spec/GRAMMAR.md

 ## Function

 A function is a series of expressions.
-They can be nested inside modules or classes.
+They can be nested inside modules, classes, or other functions.

 They can be declared using the `func` keyword, or via lambda expressions.